 School groups (K-12) of any size can enjoy an educational experience at the Statue of Liberty National Monument and Ellis Island.

 Engage students with a host of on-site activities created by the National Park Service.
-While on the islands, school groups can participate in self-guided activities, watch Island of Hope, Island of Tears (the award-winning 30-minute documentary about Ellis Island), or go on a 30-minute audio tour of either island.
+While on the islands, school groups can participate in self-guided activities, watch Island of Hope, Island of Tears (the award-winning 30-minute documentary about Ellis Island), or go on a 20-minute audio tour with Molly the Falcon (at the Statue of Liberty) and Marty the Muskrat (at Ellis Island).

 In order to verify legitimate school group status and qualify for the group discounted rate, the group must fax or email a letter on school letterhead detailing the date and time of trip and the number of students and adults visiting.